Product truth

 Yes.
 Packaging direction affects artwork scope, quantity, freight volume, document checks, and per-unit cost.
 Providing a clear packaging preference with your RFQ produces a more accurate response than "packaging TBD."

-Certification and test documents can be checked against your exact market requirements.
-No CE, FDA, hypoallergenic, or latex-free status is pre-claimed.
+Document checks can be reviewed based on the buyer's target market and confirmed files.
 Buyers should know their target market's requirements and confirm whether available documents meet them.

 No. Freight is confirmed separately for each shipment — sample pack or bulk — based on destination, quantity, packaging configuration, and shipping method.